Blackwolf Run

 Blackwolf Run is a golf course complex in Kohler, Wisconsin.
 It is one of two golf destinations associated with The American Club, owned by a subsidiary of the Kohler Company.
 The other is the Whistling Straits complex in nearby Haven.

 Opened in 1988 with 18 holes, Blackwolf Run was named that year's "Best New Public Course" by Golf Digest magazine, and has continued to accumulate awards and honors including regular ranking on the list of "America's 100 Greatest Golf Courses" by Golf Digest and the "Top 100 You Can Play" by Golf Magazine.
 Nine holes were added in 1989 and it became a 36-hole facility in 1990.
 Most recently, both the River and Meadow Valleys courses received the coveted 5-Star ranking from Golf Digest.

 River Course

 The River Course is an 18-hole layout along a glacial river basin that features a 7404 yd of golf from the longest tees for a par of 72.
 The course has a rating of 76.2, and it has a slope rating of 151.
 Designed by noted course architect Pete Dye, the course uses half of the original holes opened in 1988 and is played on bent grass.
 The river is the meandering Sheboygan River, which flows eastward to Lake Michigan at Sheboygan.

 Meadow Valleys Course

 The Meadow Valleys Course is an 18-hole layout at 7250 yd for a par of 72.
 Also designed by Dye, the course rating is 75.1, with a slope of 145.

+The Baths

+The Baths at Blackwolf Run is a 10-hole par-3 course that opened in June 2021.
+This course was designed by Chris Lutzke, a protégé of Pete Dye, who was on the crew who originally built Blackwolf Run in the late 1980's.
+Attached to the 10th green is an 18-hole putting course, which takes place over two acres and features different locations each week.
+The Baths has also played host to nighttime golf under stadium lights, and features a full bar and a food truck.